-Knowing the Dimensions before A Three Week Trip to Australia
+Knowing the Dimensions before 3 Weeks in Australia

 So don’t make the same mistake I did and instead get hold of a 3D globe to actually make out the distances.
 So you see that crossing the red centre in the middle of the continent is not a matter that is undertaken lightly.
 Please don’t be one of those tourists that think they can see it all in a matter of weeks.
 I had 7 months and didn’t see everything.
 Lots, but not everything.
 (But then again, do you ever?)